-Mashed Potatoes are mixed with Southwest seasoning and fried to a crispy golden brown to make Southwest Potato Croquettes.
+Southwest Potato Croquettes are mashed potatoes mixed with Southwest seasoning and fried to a crispy golden brown.
 Served with a spicy cool green chile ranch dip and they are the perfect appetizer!

 It is so much fun and it gives us a chance to introduce other blogs to you guys that you might not have seen before.
 Last time I made some Crispy Roasted Chickpeas with Ghost Pepper Salt that I adapted from my friend Michelle’s Blog, A Dish of Daily Life.
 Down below you can see all the other blogs that are participating this round, so please go check them out too!